Show only results for:

 WorkcardMail_Body Prefix for work-card email body (can use special keywords)

-The meta keys Workcardmail_Subject and WorkcardMail_Body can utilize special placeholder values which will be filled out:
+The meta keys WorkcardMail_Subject and WorkcardMail_Body can use special placeholder values that are filled in automatically when needed.

 Placeholder Description